vztot/jv-notes/README.md

 # Java Notes

-This topic will consist of most relevant java notes imho.
+This notes was made for better understanding

 ## TODO List